 The History of Philosophy Group serves as an umbrella for activities in this area.
 But there are three groups dedicated to specific periods that are of special importance:

-The Collaborative Program in Ancient and Medieval Philosophy (CPAMP)
+The Collaborative Specialization in Ancient and Medieval Philosophy (CPAMP)

-The Collaborative Program in Ancient and Medieval Philosophy (CPAMP) brings together doctoral students and faculty from the Department of Philosophy, the Centre for Medieval Studies, and the Department of Classics.
-Throughout the year CPAMP organizes talks and workshops and hosts visiting graduate students and faculty working in ancient and/or medieval philosophy.
+The Collaborative Specialization in Ancient and Medieval Philosophy (CSAMP) brings together doctoral students and faculty from the Department of Philosophy, the Centre for Medieval Studies, and the Department of Classics.
+Throughout the year CSAMP organizes talks and workshops and hosts visiting graduate students and faculty working in ancient and/or medieval philosophy.
 Students enrolled in CPAMP may draw upon the resources of any of the participating units.

-The Modern Philosophy Research Group focuses on the period, roughly, from Descartes to Kant.
+The History of Modern Philosophy Research Group focuses on the period, roughly, from Descartes to Kant.
 It meets regularly (usually biweekly) throughout the year to discuss works-in-progress by our own graduate students and faculty.
 Each year the group also organizes a number of talks by external visitors.
-The core faculty affiliated with the group include Donald Ainslie, Karolina Hübner, Martin Pickavé, Marleen Rozemond, and Nick Stang.
+The core faculty affiliated with the group include Donald Ainslie, Tarek Dika, Martin Pickavé, Michael Rosenthal, Marleen Rozemond, and Nick Stang.

 The Jewish Philosophy Research Group